afunnydev/tinysociety/content/articles/2018-08-30-weight-restrictions-for-a-tiny-house-on-wheels.md

 ---
 title: Weight Restrictions for a Tiny House on wheels
 description: >-
-  Worried about the weight of your tiny house on wheels?
-Or you don’t have any idea what weight restrictions it has!
+  Get some advice on weight restrictions in the US.
+Tips to take into account when buying or building your tiny house on wheels!
 slug: weight-restrictions
 author: jubaer
 image: /img/weigh-your-tiny-house.jpg